 Regardless of the consensus, one day marijuana could become much more prominent in Pittsburgh.
 Since Pennsylvania passed its Act 16 medical cannabis law last April, local leaders have jumped on the chance to make marijuana part of Pittsburgh’s economy.
 PurePenn CEO Gabe Perlow is working to bring one of the region’s first medical cannabis processing facilities to McKeesport.
 Braddock council members also approved plans to build a medicinal marijuana facility in their neck of the woods.

-And the shift doesn’t just apply to the medicinal stuff—as of last year, possessing small amounts of marijuana or hashish only garner a small fine in Pittsburgh, a much lighter penalty compared to the previous punishment of 30 days in jail and a $500 fine.
+And the shift doesn’t just apply to the medicinal stuff—as of last year, possessing small amounts of marijuana or hashish only garner a small fine in Pittsburgh, a much lighter penalty compared to the punishment if the police find CBD olie in your possession, which is 30 days in jail and a $500 fine.

 What do you think?
 Give us your take in the comments.